 Flysky 4 Channel Receiver

-4 Channel Flysky receiver FS2A AFHDS for use with transmitters such as the Flysky FS-i6.
-Uses the AFHDS 2A protocol for transmitters such as FS-i4, FS-i6, FS-i6X, FS-i6S, FS-i10.
-Comes with the pins separate from the board, you can solder wires directly to save weight if you wish.
+4 Channel Flysky receiver FS2A that uses the AFHDS 2A protocol for use with transmitters such as the Flysky FS-i4 & FS-i6.
+Can also bind with multi-protocol module transmitters that support “FlSky2A”, see instructions below.
+Comes with the servo pins separate from the board, you can solder wires directly to save weight if you wish.
 Rated up to 10V so can be ran with a 2S lipo (8.4V fully charged) without a BEC.
 Includes clear heat shrink.

 CAD: STEP, SLDPRT.
 Binding & Failsafing instructions below.

 - Hold down the bind button on the receiver whilst turning it on with the switch.
 The blue light should be flashing rapidly, meaning it’s in bind mode.

 - Hold down the bind button on the transmitter while turning it on.
 You will see ‘binding’ on the screen

 - When the receiver is flashing slowly turn the transmitter off and on again.